Thom2503/thomthomthom/README.md

 # THOMTHOMTHOM
-Inspired by WikiWikiWiki, DocuWIKI, Wikipedia, Ratfactors HTML only wiki, I wanted to create my own wiki.
+Inspired by WikiWikiWeb, DocuWIKI, Wikipedia, Ratfactors HTML only wiki, I wanted to create my own wiki.
 This is because I want to take more notes and tidbits, but not fully for the public to see.
 So I'm going to create an free open-source wiki, named THOMTHOMTHOM.